 Point: we only saw Trelawney delivering the Prophecy.
 We did not go into the Pensieve to see what else was going on in the room or hear what was going on outside it.
 Dumbledore carefully controlled exactly what information we were given in that debriefing.

-Question: if Sybill — who is unaware of her surroundings while in the grip of a Prophecy — did not actually see or hear an eavesdropper, how could she even know that there was one, let alone his identity?
+Question: unless Sybill — who is unaware of her surroundings while in the grip of a Prophecy — actually saw or heard an eavesdropper, how could she even know that there was one, let alone his identity?

 Question: if Snape was discovered halfway through the Prophecy and thrown from the building as Albus claims, how would Sybill have known that Snape was the person listening at the door?